 - Your budget.

-Ultimately there is no minimum or maximum number of groomsman in which you can have.
+Ultimately there is no minimum or a maximum number of groomsmen which you can have.

-Just consider that without them, you are unlikely to have the same kind of bachelor party and wedding photographs that you may have hoped, and with too many you dilute the honor, risk upsetting those you do select and causing imbalance with the bridesmaids.
+Just consider that without them, you are unlikely to have the same kind of bachelor party and wedding photographs that you may have hoped, and with too many, you dilute the honor, risk upsetting those you do select, and causing an imbalance with the bridesmaids.